-A. In order to drive a scooter in Macau you need a valid passport (or Macau ID card) and a valid driving licence as described below.
+A. In order to drive a scooter in Macau you need a valid passport (or Macau / Hong Kong / China ID card) and a valid driving licence as described below.

 Q. What kind of licence do I need?

 A. We recommend a motorbike licence.
-Although standard cat.
-"B" car licences from many countries do cover scooters below 50cc, Macau Police often do not consider such licence to be sufficient for driving a motorbike in Macau.
+Although standard car licences from many countries do cover scooters below 50cc, Macau police often do not consider such licence to be sufficient for driving a scooter in Macau.
 That's why we advise that your licence actually shows or clearly mentions moped / scooter or motorbike eligilibity.
-All "A", "A1" or similar category licences are fine.
-We can still hire a scooter to you if you have a standard "B" car licence but if you are stopped by the police it will be up to you to explain that you are allowed to drive a scooter!
+We can still hire a scooter to you if you have a standard car licence but if you are stopped by the police it will be up to you to explain that you are allowed to drive a scooter!

 Q. My licence is from country "x", is it accepted in Macau?

+Yes.
 Macau is a signatory to the 1949 Geneva convention and therefore licences from almost all countries are accepted.
-Exceptions: you can't use a licence from People's Republic of China, Kenya, Mongolia, Nigeria, Somalia or Uruguay,as these countries did not sign the 1949 Geneva convention.
-Licences from all other countries, including Republic of China (Taiwan) and Hong Kong are fine.
+Exceptions: you can't use a licence from Kenya, Mongolia, Nigeria, Somalia or Uruguay,as these countries did not sign the 1949 Geneva convention.
+Licences from all other countries, including USA, EU, Australia, China, Taiwan and Hong Kong are fine.